DworkinLab/Unsafe_Sex_Repo/Supplement_Data/Readme.md

 ### Additional Information:

+  **Images**

+  Some images taken during experiments for an idea of the layout of the activity monitor and the plastic courtship/copulation recordings.

   **Plastic Courtship and Copulation Videos**

   Figshare has all videos taken of mating pairs with ~15 minute videos of courtship and ~30 minute videos of copulation.
 Also has short clips of mating pairs showing courtship and copulation behaviours.
 There is also examples of a mating pair responding to preators, showing some behaviours believed to be in response to predators.